-Moving to Japan and searching for an English teaching position might seem like a daunting task, but it’s not as difficult as it looks.
-Knowing what to look for and where to find an English teaching position is key.
+Moving to Japan and searching for an English teaching position might seem daunting, but it’s not as complicated as it looks.
+Knowing what to look for and where to find an English teaching position is critical.
 It takes focus and patience, but as long as you keep these tips in mind, it won’t be long before you score a teaching job in Japan.

 - Be a native English speaker